 Originally called Whittington Lake Reserve when it was built in the late 1890s, this tree-shaded greenway is located along Whittington Creek between West Mountain and Sugarloaf Mountain.
 It was named for early Hot Springs resident and businessman Hiram A. Whittington.

-Whittington Park once featured two shallow rowing lakes, several pavillions, tennis courts, carriage drives, and a caretaker's house, but today it simply offers quiet trails for walkers and joggers.
+Whittington Park once featured two shallow rowing lakes, several pavilions, tennis courts, carriage drives, and a caretaker's house.
+Today, it simply offers shaded walking trails for visitors to enjoy.

 “…charming and romantic lakes [can be found in the] Reserve Park on Whittington Avenue.
 This park is about half a mile long and forms the center of Whittington Avenue for that distance with the boulevard on each side…[It is] filled with fine old forest trees and the government has planted fine shrubbery and flowers, built arbors and pavilions and splendid entrances…Romantic walks wind through its whole length.”

 - A Photo Caption From The Herald, Illustrated Edition, February 1901

 Whittington Park was named in honor of Hiram Abiff Whittington, an early Hot Springs resident born on January 14, 1805, in Boston, Massachusetts.
 He moved to Little Rock, Arkansas, in December, 1826, where he worked as a printer for several years until Little Rock merchant John McLane offered him the opportunity to operate a store at the hot springs.
 Whittington left Little Rock in 1832, settling into a log cabin in Hot Springs and establishing McLane’s store there.